-With our razors guide, you can find out everything you need to know before buying or using the product including can I take a razor on a plane and how do I use a straight razor.
+With our razors guide, you can find out everything you need to know before buying or using the product including can I take a razor on a plane and what are the benefits of a manual razor against an electrical item.
 If you're ready to buy or want to see our selection, visit our razors page.

 Can I take a razor on a plane?

 You can, though only in your suitcase.
 If you're heading away on a short weekend away and you're only planning on taking your carry-on, you may have to think of an alternative.
 A premium razor provides a sharp, crisp shave and leaves you looking fresh for a few days, so you may not require bringing one as long as you shave the night before you set off.

 If you really feel like you need your best razor to staying looking slick and sharp, it could be worth paying the little extra for an extra bag - you get to pack more clothes this way anyway.
 Failing that, you could always buy a cheap razor when you land.

 What are the benefits of a manual razor against an electrical item?